EdoardoGalletti/PiadaBot/README.md

 # PiadaBot ![Python][python]
-Trivial Telegram bot to get the right amount of ingredients to prepare the desired quantity of piadine.
+Trivial Python Telegram bot to get the right amount of ingredients to prepare the desired quantity of piadine.

 ## License